Halotolerance: Bacterial halotolerance

 The extent of halotolerance varies widely amongst different species of bacteria.
-A number of cyanobacteria are halotolerant; an example location of occurrence for such cyanobacteria is in the Makgadikgadi Pans, a large hypersaline lake in Botswana.
+A number of cyanobacteria are halotolerant, such as the cyanobacteria of Makgadikgadi Pans, a large hypersaline lake in Botswana.
+Cyanobacteria possess a high level of physiological flexibility; recent research on the mechanisms of halotolerance in cyanobacteria using omics approaches aim to identify the gene networks and biochemical pathways of halotolerance like those that produce osmoprotectants.